 We believe that meaning and purpose at work is a good thing.

-Hierachy is a bad thing and is to be avoided wherever possible.
+We believe that hierarchy is a bad thing and to be avoided wherever possible.

 We deliberately recruit talented and motivated people who are capable of being results driven, not process driven.

 And we’re always thinking about ways that the company can be better centred on our core purpose.